394-w23/Coral-Client/README.md

 Share all your best moments with your loved ones.
 MyCapsule organizes your most important details to guide your family and friends to celebrate your life and deliver messages into the future.

-### Who is it for?
+#### Who is it for?
-MyCapsule is designed for everyone far away from home with memories to share or tasks loved ones can complete on their behalf
+MyCapsule is designed for everyone far away from home with memories to share or tasks loved ones can complete on their behalf.

-### Features
+#### Features
 1. Curate a capsule of digital memories
 2. Curate a contact list and set of instructions
 3. Manage administrative tasks such as canceling subscriptions